goldford/goldford.github.io/_pages/about.md

 I enjoy swimming, cycling, and running (and infrequent triathlons), and doing creative / artistic things.
 I have made [short films](https://www.imdb.com/name/nm4531223/), written and performed comedy, and had a couple of exhibits in the vein of new media / installation art, and I hope to again someday!
 <b>I also am passionate about ethics, equality, and justice</b>, and believe academics hold a privileged position in society with [corresponding responsibility](https://chomsky.info/19670223/).

-Hit me up on the Twitter! @websandflows
+Hit me up on the Twitter! @greig_oldford